netd-tud/netd-scaninfo/index.md

 ## Internet-wide Scans for a Better Internet

-You have probably contacted our scanning node because you see incoming scan traffic into your network.
-You do not need to worry, we are a research team focussing on improving the Internet security.
+You have probably found our scanning node because you see incoming scan traffic reaching your network.
+You do not need to worry, we are a research team focusing on improving the Internet security.
 Currently, we are monitoring the landscape of amplification attacks.

 ### Current Scan Types